-Sadly half of all the Galapagos land birds are now listed on the IUCN Red List of Threatened Species and are at risk of extinction.
+Approximately 80% of the birds found in Galapagos are endemic and therefore cannot be found anywhere else in the world.
+Devastatingly, nearly half of these are now at risk of extinction (according to the IUCN Red List of Threatened Species).
 These include the critically endangered mangrove finch, Floreana mockingbird and the medium tree finch, as well as the San Cristobal mockingbird, recorded as endangered.
-Many more are listed as vulnerable including the little vermillion flycatcher.
+Many more are listed as vulnerable including the little vermilion flycatcher.

 Due to threats from invasive species (non-native species that impact negatively on the surrounding environment), such as rats, feral cats and the Philornis downsi fly, the number of land birds has been steadily decreasing, with less than 100 individuals left within some species, such as the beloved mangrove finch.
 Of the resident land birds in Galapagos, almost all of them are endemic, meaning they are found nowhere else on Earth, which makes them even more vulnerable to invasive species.